-By the way, what is bee hoon?
+By the way, what is Singapore fried vermicelli bee hoon?

 Bee Hoon is a dry rice vermicelli/dry noodles commonly used as a staple food around East and Southeast Asian countries.
 Bee hoon is available in different flavours and tastes based on the base ingredient they use to make it.

 Based on the base ingredients and size the rice noodles differ.
-Rice noodles are available in different lengths and width.
+Rice noodles are available in different lengths and widths.
 They are flat, wide, thin, thick.
 Pad thai and Kwayteow uses different types of rice noodles.
 To ease up the comparison one may look like linguine and one is like spaghetti.

 - Thin bee hoon